 All work can be carried out using the tools normally available from a good workshop.
-However, it is advisable to have a set of special tools $(1 \div 4)$, which are already part of a set (Code 82180040/2), or which can be made following the instructions given in chapter 8.3.
+However, it is advisable to have a set of special tools $(1 \div 4)$.

-These tools $(1 \div 4)$ are to be used whenever the symbol "#" is given in this text.
+These tools $(1 \div 4)$ are to be used whenever is given in this text.